-Check that the InfluxDB instance to store the k6 metrics is running.
+Check that the Elasticsearch instance to store the k6 metrics is running.

-Use the previous k6 binary and run the test passing the following options:
+If you're running on Elasticsearch cloud, use the previous k6 binary and run the test passing the cloud credentials as follows:

 Here is the full list of options that can be configured and passed to the extension: